JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 | 19 | Bulgaria    | 54438966420.00  | 51999181062.00  | 50363282117.00  | 57363610380.00  | 54013812089.00  | 55591336862.00  | 56883172568.00  | 50630703922.00  | 53785050339.00  | 58950125036.00  | 66200847918.00  |

 ## EDA
+#### A look at the outgoing tourism from the Czech Republic over time
 ![Outgoing from Czech-Rep](https://github.com/JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/blob/main/images/outgoing_czech.png)

+#### A look at the five countries who reported the top 5 most incoming tourists over time.

+#### A look at the 5 countries who reported the top 5 more outgoing tourists over time.
+It happens that each of these was reported in 2018

 ## Analysis